4d30/duots/README.md

 # duots

 **duots** is a lightweight Python package for calculating features from paired time series signals — like those collected from symmetrical body parts (e.g., left and right wrists).
-It provides a composable, lazy, and efficient pipeline to build complex signal analysis routines without relying on heavy external libraries like NumPy or pandas.
+It provides a composable, lazy, and efficient pipeline to build complex signal analysis routines.

 ---